openanswer/yapt/operators_intro.md

 >
 > All are quiet for a long while before the mathematician says, "You know, if one more person walks into that building it will be empty."

-We have already come across the assignment operator (` = `) in the [previous section](variables.md), where we used it to assign values to a meaningful name that represents that value:
+We have already come across the assignment operator (` = `) in the [previous section](variables.md), where we used it to assign values to a variable name.
+Let us do the same here:
 ```python
  > entered = 2
  > walked_out = 3
 ```

-Now let us use a couple of the arithmetic operators to see what's going on in the mathematician's mind:
+Now we can use a couple of arithmetic operators to see what's going on in the mathematician's mind:
 ```python
  > remaining = entered - walked_out
  > remaining